RubenFr74/svg-logo-generator/README.md

   ## Tests
   * Its been tested for correct user input, logo text must not exceed 3 characters and must contain atleast 1 character.

-  * It must be a vaild CSS named value or hex code to set the text colour of the logo and the background colour of the logo.
+  * It must be a vaild CSS named value or hex code to set the text color of the logo and the background color of the logo.

   * These tests must be passed in order for the logo.svg file to be generated.